 These devices are growing in popularity and hence new innovative devices are continuously being researched and developed very frequently.

-An IoT setup needs gateways of two types: Field & Cloud Gateways.
+An IoT setup needs gateways of two types: Field and cloud Gateways.
 Field gateway is similar to your broadband routers; they are connected to these multiple sensing ‘things’ all the time.
-They might have some computational or processing capability to first filter the data received from the first layer (to reduce the volume of data) and pass on to the cloud gateways which transfers the information received to the storage unit.
+They might have some computational or processing capability to first filter the data received from the first layer (to reduce the volume of data) and pass it on to the cloud gateways which transfer the information received to the storage unit.

 Now, you might be thinking why not connect the storage unit directly to the Field Gateway?
 Well, it is important to check for all defined protocols for communicating with the field gateway and then data compression to optimize the storage.

-These sensors are gathering data all the time which is streamed through the gateways to a storage unit.
+These sensors gather data all the time which is streamed through the gateways to a storage unit.
 This is Big data; you need huge storage and hence data lake is an ideal fit.

 This data is stored in the raw format in this data lake, it could be structured, unstructured or semi-structured in different formats.
 It stores all the data whether you use it or not (but you keep it for ‘if a need arises’ like for backup or exploration).

-And the Final layer is - 'IoT Analytics'
+4. The Final layer is - 'IoT Analytics

 All the layers so far lead to this stage.
-In this stage, all the information covered so far is dwelled into to extract key insights to fuel business decision making.
+In this stage, all the information covered so far is dwelled to extract key insights to fuel business decision-making.
 Here, the data is used to find answers to questions like:

-This infographic summarizes each type and what purpose do they serve in a manufacturing/ factories setup:
+This infographic summarizes each type and what purpose they serve in a manufacturing/factory setup: